 And apart from reliability, CFLs aren’t good for the environment.
 They contain mercury.
 When you dispose of CFLs, you must act with care.
 LED light bulbs, however, are mercury-free.

 The most telling problem with CFLs, though, is the lack of development.
 LED light bulbs, on the other hand, are available in an expanding variety of bulb shapes and sizes.
-This means you can install LED bulbs in most standard fittings on a 240-volt circuit.
+This means you can install LED light bulbs in most standard fittings on a 240-volt circuit.

-With LED bulbs, you also benefit from better energy savings compared to CFLs.
+With LED light bulbs, you also benefit from better energy savings compared to CFLs.
 This is because CFLs use 9-11 watts of energy, and LED light bulbs use 4-6 watts.
 And if you want to cut your LED energy costs further, you can change to 12-volt lighting circuits.
 What’s more, LED light bulbs are more convenient than CFLs.
 They come on instantly.
 With CFLs, you can wait a second or two before the bulb gains its full strength.

 And there’s one further important benefit to LED light bulbs: they’re more versatile than CFLs.
 You can use LED panels, strip lights and colour-changing bulbs to create attractive lighting effects around the home.